Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-2/readme.md

 3. Identify Programming Language or Packing Tool

-- Use DIE to inspect the .exe.
+- use DIE to inspect the .exe.

 📷 Screenshot: